learn-co-curriculum/dsc-categorical-variables-regression/README.md

-Note that where `.cat.codes` can only be used on variables that are transformed using `.astype(category)`, this is not a requirement to use `LabelEncoder`.
+Note that while `.cat.codes` can only be used on variables that are transformed using `.astype(category)`, this is not a requirement to use `LabelEncoder`.

 ### Creating Dummy Variables